 Criminal convictions may eliminate a candidate from consideration for certain types of employment in the field.
 Note also that employment typically requires a candidate to be at least 21 years of age.
-For more information, contact criminal justice program coordinator Bob Smet at 509.682.6645.
+For more information, contact the criminal justice program coordinator, Bob Smet, at 509.682.6645.

 Twelve regional law enforcement agencies in Chelan, Douglas and Okanogan counties employ more than 200 officers.
 Criminal justice graduates are qualified to work as dispatchers, police and sheriff's patrol officers, corrections officers, and records managers within the justice system.
 U.S. government agencies hire individuals with criminal justice backgrounds as border patrol agents, drug enforcement officers and other enforcement positions.

-Criminal Justice (ATS) Students who complete the ATS in Criminal Justice will be able to:
+Students who complete the ATS in criminal justice will be able to: